autolab/Autolab-CLI/README.md

 There are two builds available: release and non-release.
 Release builds do not contain debug output (output that use Logger::debug).

 The default is non-release builds.
-To build a release version, when inside the 'build' directory, run `cmake -Dreleaese=ON ..` (note the periods at the end), then run `make`.
+To build a release version, when inside the 'build' directory, run `cmake -Drelease=ON ..` (note the periods at the end), then run `make`.

 ## How to use